rkitover/android-tablet-setup-guide/README.md

 1. To set your time format to 24-hour and your time zone to GMT, go to `Settings -> General Management -> Date and Time`, turn off automatic time zone, turn on use 24-hour format.
 Go to `Time Zone -> Region` and select Iceland.

 2. If you want to use a calendar service to remind you of your appointments etc., install Google Calendar.
+To use a service other than Google to sync your contacts and calendar, consider DAVx from F-Droid by https://f-droid.org/en/packages/at.bitfire.davdroid/ .

 3. For a PDF viewer app, install Adobe Acrobat Reader.
+Document Viewer from F-Droid is also recommended by some people https://f-droid.org/en/packages/org.sufficientlysecure.viewer/ .

 4. If you want to map CapsLock to Control or remap any other keys on your keyboard using External Keyboard Helper Pro, follow the following steps.
 Go to `EKH Settings -> Advanced Settings -> Keyboard Mapping` and enable override special keys.
 Click `Customize Keyboard Mappings` and start a new custom layout called `Custom 1`.
 Click `Add New Key Mapping`.
 To map CapsLock to Control, click Keycode select Left Control, click the Change button and press CapsLock, it should display scancode 58.
 Click Save.